-Please click ‘Join’ on the FB event page to let us know you are coming, how many pax are turning up, or just meet us at the starting point at 9am.
-We meet there rain or shine.
+Please click ‘Join’ on the FB event page to let us know you are coming, how many pax are turning up.
+Or just meet us at the starting point at 7pm.

-The Bukit Brown area is about 233 hectares in extent, bordered by Lornie Road, Thomson Road and the Pan-Island Expressway.
+Bukit Brown Heritage Park is about 173 acres in extent, bordered by Lornie Road, Thomson Road and the Pan-Island Expressway.
 It lies just to the south of the Central Catchment Forest, being separated from it by Lornie Road and includes Singapore’s only Chinese Municipal Cemetery.
 With more than 100,000 graves, Bukit Brown is also one of the largest Chinese cemeteries outside of China.

 Here is a map of the grounds: